 - fats = 9 calories per gram

-Since this person weighs 180 pounds he is eating 180 grams of protein a day.
-Since protein contains 4 calories per gram we’re going to multiply 180 x 4 to get the daily amount of calories from protein, which is 720 calories.
+Since this person weighs 180 pounds, he is eating 180 grams of protein a day.
+Since protein contains 4 calories per gram, we will multiply 180 x 4 to get the daily amount of calories from protein, which is 720 calories.

 You want 25% of your daily caloric intake to be from fat consumption.
-So from this example we take our 3000 calories and multiply by 0.25 that number is 750.
+So from this example, we take our 3000 calories and multiply them by 0.25.
+That number is 750.

 Now add the total calories from protein and fats up: this number is 720+750=1520.

 We now take our daily calorie number (3000) and subtract the protein and fat calories (1520) from it;

 This means 1480 calories a day should come from carbohydrates.

 Remember, carbohydrates have 4 calories per gram. so if you divide 1480 by 4, you get 370.

 Your end result is that 370 grams of carbs will equal 1480 calories.

 It’s easy once you break it down, BUT if you find yourself still confused, just read through the article again and, more importantly, redo your calculation to make sure it checks out.

 What Should You Not Eat When Building Muscle